 TB in Somalia mainly affects the young; those who would otherwise fall into the most economically productive age group.
 The inevitable low productivity is leading to a worsening socio-economic situation thus increasing the risk of TB transmission.

-With your help we will breaking this vicious cycle by strengthening early TB cases detection and treatment.
+With your help, we can break this vicious cycle by strengthening early TB cases detection and treatment.

 Your support will help by: